Skip to content

 Option 2Open from the Sign-In Screen

-What if your keyboard isn’t working before you even log into Windows?
-You can still open the On-Screen Keyboard from the sign-in screen.
+If your keyboard isn’t working before you log into Windows 11, you can still open the on-screen keyboard from the sign-in screen.

 On the Windows sign-in screen, look at the bottom-right corner.
-You should see an icon that looks like a circle with a person inside, or sometimes a clock.
-This is the Accessibility button, often marked with an icon that looks like a person or a clock.
+Look for an icon that looks like a circle with a person inside, or sometimes a clock.
+This is the Accessibility button, which usually has an icon like a person or a clock.

 Important: The On-Screen Keyboard will stay open until you close it.
 If you open it from the sign-in screen and then log in, it will likely still be there.